 An appeal can be lodged with the Brussels Court of Appeal within 30 days of the notification of the Competition College's decision.
-The Court is entitled to decide on both the facts and the law and can substitute its own decision to that of the Competition College.
-New facts and developments that occurred after the issuance of an appealed decision can be taken into account, but cannot form a basis for "new" formal objections that were not raised before the Competition College.
+The Court is entitled to decide on both the facts and the law and can substitute its own decision to that of the Competition College (except in cases where the Court establishes the existence of an infringement of article 101 TFEU in a situation in which the Competition College did not).
+New facts and developments that occur after the issuance of an appealed decision can be taken into account, but cannot form a basis for "new" formal objections that were not raised before the Competition College.
 Although some uncertainty exists in this respect, it seems clear that the Court cannot impose fines in cases where the Competition College did not, nor can it increase the amount of the fine imposed by the Competition College.